hull/hull-connectors/packages/connectors/hull-processor/assets/readme.md

 ## Input - Account

-The account object consists of a flat trait hierarchy in contrast to the user object in Hull.
+The account object consists of a nested trait hierarchy in contrast to the user object in Hull.
 This means you can access all traits directly by their name, e.g. to get the name of an account, just use `account.name` in the code.
 Accounts do have various identifiers: the Hull ID (`account.id`), an External ID (`account.external_id` ) and Domain (`account.domain`).
 The following snippet shows an example of an account: